Affinization of $q$-oscillator representations of $U_q(\mathfrak{gl}_n)$: Introduction

 We assume $n\ge 4$ and fix $2\le r\le n-2$.
 We consider a family of infinite-dimensional irreducible representations of $\gl_n$ called {\em oscillator representations}, which appear in the $(\gl_{u+v},\gl_\ell)$-duality on a bosonic Fock space $S({\C^u}^*\ot {\C^\ell}^*\oplus \C^v \ot \C^\ell)$, where $\ell\ge 1$, $u=r$ and $v=n-r$ \cite{KV}.
-These representations are unitarizable highest weight representations, which are of importance in itself in the study of real Lie groups (cf.~\cite{HTW} and references therein).
+These representations are unitarizable highest weight representations, which are of importance in themselves in the study of real Lie groups (cf.~\cite{HTW} and references therein).
 From a viewpoint of the theory of reductive dual pairs \cite{H}, they form a semisimple tensor category $O_{\rm osc}$, whose Grothedieck ring is a homomorphic image of the dual of the coalgebra $K(GL)=\bigoplus_{\ell\ge 0}K(GL_\ell)$.
 Here $K(GL_\ell)$ is the Grothendieck group of the category of the finite-dimensional representations of $GL_\ell$ over the complex numbers with integral weights and the comultiplication is induced from the branching rule.

-Our motivation of this work is to construct a quantum affine analogue of oscillator representations of $\gl_n$ in a systematic way.
-A key approach is to replace the finite-dimensional $U_q(\gl_n)$-modules in the category of finite-dimensional $U_q(\widehat{\gl}_n)$-modules by the $q$-analogues of oscillator representations of $\gl_n$ in $O_{\rm osc}$, and to apply the fusion construction using $R$ matrix to the tensor products of fundamental type $q$-oscillator representations as in \cite{Kas02}.
-It is also partly motivated by \cite{KO21}, where a special case of higher level oscillator representation for the quantum affine (super)algebras of other type is constructed.
-There are several works on special $q$-oscillator representations of type $A_{n-1}^{(1)}$ \cite{BGKNR16,BGKNR17,KuO}, but they do not seem to be the ones constructed here.
+In this paper, we construct a quantum affine analogue of oscillator representations of $\gl_n$ in a systematic way.
+The main idea is to replace the finite-dimensional $U_q(\gl_n)$-modules in the category of finite-dimensional $U_q(\widehat{\gl}_n)$-modules by the $q$-analogues of oscillator representations of $\gl_n$ in $O_{\rm osc}$, and then as in \cite{Kas02} to apply the fusion construction using $R$ matrix to the tensor products of fundamental type $q$-oscillator representations.
+We remark that the fundamental type $q$-oscillator representation also appears in \cite{Ku18}, which is given in a more general way, in the study of the tetrahedron equation and its solutions.
+There are several other works on special $q$-oscillator representations of type $A_{n-1}^{(1)}$ \cite{BGKNR16,BGKNR17,KuO}, but they do not seem to be the ones constructed here.
+This work is also partly motivated by \cite{KO21}, where a special case of higher level oscillator representation for the quantum affine (super)algebras of other type is constructed.

 Let us explain our results in more details.
 The first main result in this paper is the construction of $q$-oscillator representations $\V^\la$ of $U_q(\gl_n)$, which are parametrized by a set of generalized partitions $\la$ of length $\ell\ge 1$.
 We also show that they form a semisimple tensor category $\mc{O}_{\rm osc}$ with the irreducible objects $\V^\la$, which can be viewed as a $q$-analogue of $O_{\rm osc}$.
 We then define a monoidal or tensor subcategory $\widehat{\mc O}_{\rm osc}$ of $\widehat{\mc O}$, where each object belongs to $\mc{O}_{\rm osc}$ as a $U_q(\gl_n)$-module.